 Plenty of places teem with tourists around London Bridge.
-From iconic museums to captivating monuments, this part of the city is bustling with activity and opportunity for exploration.
+From iconic museums to captivating monuments, this part of the city is bustling with activity and opportunities for exploration.

 Starting off at Tower Bridge, visitors can catch a glimpse at one of London’s most recognizable landmarks as they cross over its two towers connected by walkways.
 Tourists can also wander through The Monument, an impressive Doric column built in memory of the Great Fire of 1666 that stands nearby.

-The area surrounding London Bridge has much more to offer sightseers – from the HMS Belfast warship museum docked on River Thames to Borough Market brimming with fresh produce and artisanal food stalls.
+The area surrounding London Bridge has much more to offer sightseers – from the HMS Belfast warship museum docked on the River Thames to Borough Market brimming with fresh produce and artisanal food stalls.
 All these attractions make London Bridge a must-visit location while exploring England’s capital city!
-From here we move onto examining renovations and modernizations made to London Bridge throughout history.
+From here we move on to examining renovations and modernizations made to London Bridge throughout history.

 Renovations And Modernizations Of London Bridge

 London Bridge has been a symbol of the city for centuries, like an old faithful friend that never seems to age.

 In recent years, however, several improvements have been made and renovations done to modernize its look: